How To Get Exposure For Your Art - The Complete Guide To Get Your Art Noticed

 Skyrocket Your Mailing List

-One of the most valuable business assets that you can create as an artist is a list of people who are interested in your work or have bought from you in the past.
+One of the most valuable assets you can create as an artist is a list of people who are interested in your work or have purchased from you before.

 Use Your Blog To Build A Buzz Around Your Art